-Yarra City Council will soon be trialling a 30km/h speed limit in a pocket of Fitzroy and Collingwood.
+Yarra City Council is trialling a 30km/h area-wide speed limit in a pocket of Fitzroy and Collingwood.

 There is clear evidence that slower travel speeds save lives.
 We want to make livelier, healthier streets that everyone can enjoy, whether they are walking, driving or riding.
 We know it might seem like a big change, but we think 30km/h has potentially huge benefit, for comparatively little inconvenience, and we think it’s worth investigating.

 What our supporters say

 “Slowing speeds to 30km/h makes it safer for people to be more active in their neighbourhoods.
 At least 30 minutes of physical activity a day can reduce your risk of heart disease by 35 per cent.”

 Kellie-Ann Jolly, CEO, Heart Foundation